 I’ve wanted to visit Kensington Gardens for many years after having read “Peter Pan in Kensington Gardens”.
 I’ve always identified in some ways with “the boy who refused to grow up” and since the gardens were just a short 10-minute walk from our hotel, there was no reason not to pay it a visit before we left the city.

 Walking through the park, which was teeming with activity on a warm April afternoon, was a wonderful way to wrap up our time in London.
 We casually strolled along as we sought out the Peter Pan statue.
 Along the way, Holly stopped to pick some flowers so that she would leave them for Peter at his statue.
 London as a whole, and really all the areas of Britain we visited, were extremely family friendly and everyone had a great time.
 We made really great memories during our time in the UK.

-Heading back our hotel, we grabbed out luggage and entered the Underground.
+Heading back our hotel, we grabbed our luggage and entered the Underground one last time.
 I was honestly a bit concerned about this since we were traveling at peak time in London as we tried to drag out 4 bags of luggage with us.
-Thankfully the ride from Gloucester Road to Victoria was smooth (so smooth that Jacob took a little nap on the way) and once in Victoria we were able to jump onto the Gatwick Express.
+Thankfully the ride from Gloucester Road to Victoria was smooth (so smooth that Jacob took a little nap on the way) and once in Victoria we were able to jump back onto the Gatwick Express.
 The train we got on had just arrived and we were among the first ones onboard, which worked out wonderfully since, by the time the train left the station, it was jam packed.
-This was Thursday evening before the Easter weekend so many Londoners were headed out of the city for a weekend holiday, making what I am sure is normally a busy commute even that much busier.
+This was Thursday evening before the Easter weekend, so many Londoners were headed out of the city for a weekend holiday, making what I am sure is normally a busy commute even that much busier.
 Our timing was perfect, however, and was made our way to the airport without any troubles.